wazuh/wazuh-documentation/source/user-manual/reference/ossec-conf/localfile.rst

 exclude
 ^^^^^^^

-This indicates the location of wild-carded group of logs to be excluded.
+This indicates the location of a wild-carded group of logs to be excluded.

 For example, we may want to read all the files from a directory, but exclude those files whose name starts with an `e`.